amalmsaleem/vlm-detr-mammo/README.md

 ## FAQ

 **Q:** What is the point of this project?
 **A:** This was supposed to be my Master's thesis, maybe even a decent conference paper.
 It was like my child.
 But alas, like many children, it turned out to be a disappointment.
-But damn, I learned a lot raising it.
+But, I learned a lot raising it.

 **Q:** Why isn't it published?
 **A:** I found a paper which was doing something VERY similar (and better).